Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Results

 Fig. \ref{fig:likelihood_chart} compares the evolution of likelihood of Tweedie's estimate through the reverse diffusion process for our method and PET-DDS.
 We can see that the likelihood scheduling approach matches that of its likelihood schedule (and therefore the relevant MLEM estimate), whereas the PET-DDS reconstruction has no such guidance and with poor selection of $\lambda_{\text{MAP}}$ or $\delta$ is liable to overfit to noise or underfit to measurement data.

 Fig. \ref{fig:pls_steps} shows the number of likelihood steps taken as a function of generative timestep.
-Whereas PET-DDS maintains a constant number of likelihood steps per generative timestep (i.e. a horizontal line), our method varies the number of likelihood steps to conform to the likelihood schedule.
+Whereas PET-DDS maintains a constant number of likelihood steps per generative timestep (reported by Singh \textit{et al.} from 4 to 20 \cite{singh_score-based_2024})), our method varies the number of likelihood steps to conform to the likelihood schedule.
 Relatively fewer steps at the start of the reverse diffusion process wastes less computation, as much information is lost when the re-noising step adds high-variance Gaussian noise to the Tweedie estimate.
 Fewer steps at the end of the reverse diffusion process reduces the chance of over-convergence to noisy measurement data.

-In Section \ref{results-2D-overall}, our method used a mean of 201 likelihood updates per reconstructed sample (plus 14 for the likelihood scheduling) compared to 2000 fixed likelihood updates for PET-DDS.
-Whereas PET-DDS can also work well with fewer likelihood updates, it is clear that there are potential efficiency gains to be made by dynamically varying the number of likelihood steps taken.
+In Section \ref{results-2D-overall}, our method used a mean of 201 likelihood updates per reconstructed sample (plus 14 for the likelihood scheduling) compared to 400-2000 fixed likelihood updates for PET-DDS (depending on the number of likelihood steps per generative timestep, reported from 4 to 20 \cite{singh_score-based_2024}).
+It is clear that there are potential efficiency gains to be made by dynamically varying the number of likelihood steps taken.